YYHEggEgg/csharp-Protoshift/csharp-Protoshift/ProtoHotPatch/README.md

 6. `HotPatchMiddleware` notices that there are rules for `PlayerLoginRsp` enabled, so finds the specified fields from `oldprotocol`, and copies the content to `newprotocol`, and returns `newprotocol`.
 If no rules are enabled, `newprotocol` will be returned the same way.
 7. `OldShiftToNew` returns all the way up to `HandlerSession`, which uses `newprotocol` to reassemble a new package and send it to the client.

 Note that `HotPatchMiddleware` works entirely by reflection, so the performance overhead is large.
+Therefore (but not only this reason), Proto HotPatch restricts that:

+- It can only be applied when running in Debug.
+- It can only be applied to the fields in Protobuf message that cannot be normally Protoshifted.
+Notice that once a field has another field in the other protocol whose name and type equal to itself, it is treated as can be normally Protoshifted already.
+The program doesn't necessarily has the ability to judge whether the field number is actually correct.

 ## Basic Syntax of Config